Michigan State University

 9. We train our RA's.

-Inclusive Resident Life Programs Including Food
+Inclusive Residence Life Programs Including Food

-Inclusive resident life programs involving food?
+Inclusive residence life programs involving food?

 [Yes]

-How can students access safe foods for resident life programs?
+How can students access safe foods for residence life programs?

-• We ask students to share any dietary needs with their Resident Assistant in writing at the first floor meeting at the beginning of the year; • Students can speak with hall staff prior to or at any event to ensure safe food options
+We ask students to share any dietary needs with their Resident Assistant in writing at the first floor meeting at the beginning of the year.
+Students can speak with hall staff prior to or at any event to ensure safe food options.

 Additional information